-God has used this verse countless times to encourage me when I've been faced with hopeless situations and was tempted to lose heart.
+God has used this verse countless times to encourage me when I have been faced with hopeless situations and was tempted to lose heart.
 I find Abraham's example of faith so profoundly inspiring, and it never ceases to give me hope.
 The phrase, "Even when there was no reason for hope, Abraham kept hoping," speaks of the kind of faith that defies hopelessness.
 Abraham was keenly aware of his doubtful situation.
-In fact, the next verse confirms this: "Without weakening in his faith, he faced the fact that his body was as good as dead --since he was about a hundred years old-- and that Sarah's womb was also dead."
+In fact, the next verse confirms this: "Without weakening in his faith, he faced the fact that his body was as good as dead - since he was about a hundred years old - and that Sarah's womb was also dead."
 (Romans 4:19 NIV) Abraham was not in denial.
 He clearly was facing the facts of his situation, yet Scripture says that he did this "without weakening in his faith."
 No wonder God honored this man the way He did.

-Scripture says that it's "those who have the faith of Abraham" who receive the promises of God.
+Scripture says that it is "those who have the faith of Abraham" who receive the promises of God.
 (Romans 4:16 NIV) If we want to receive the kind of blessings that Abraham did, we need to demonstrate the kind of faith that he did.
 That means we will have to push logic and reasoning aside, and focus on God and His promises.
-If you are a child of God, and if you will follow Abraham's example, rest assured that what God did for this great man of faith, He will do for you, too!
+If you are a child of God, and if you will follow Abraham's example, rest assured that as God worked wonders for this great man of faith, He will work wonders for you, too!

 Prayer: Lord, teach me to have the faith of Abraham.
 When I encounter "hopeless" situations, help me to keep my eyes on You, instead of on my circumstances.
 Remind me not to wait for the manifestation of my miracle before I give You thanks and praise.
 Thank You that as I follow Abraham's example of faith, I will impact the lives of others and glorify You!